 A hotel guest’s experience begins long before stepping through the door of the chosen vacation property.
-It begins the moment he clicks on the hotel’s website.
+It begins the moment they click on the hotel’s website.
 The website needs to entice, excite and inform the visitor.
 It should create an engaging virtual experience so that the visitor can’t wait to have the real one.
-If the hotel’s site connects emotionally with the visitor, there is a higher percentage chance that this connection will convert to revenue.
+If the hotel’s website connects emotionally with the visitor, there is a higher chance this connection will convert to revenue.
 To attract global audiences, you need hotel website translation.

-But what if the visitor doesn’t understand English?
-Does your site cater to the needs of those whose first language isn’t English?
+What if the visitor doesn’t understand English?
+Does your website cater to the needs of those whose first language isn’t English?
 Providing the visitor the option to browse and learn more about your hotel in their native language not only builds confidence in your hotel, but it greatly increases the chances of that online visitor actually booking with your hotel.

 - Start with a solid platform to author, store and publish content

 - Plan your budget and resources